The psychological aftermath of hurricanes

 "Unlike the physical damage which is all too obvious, the psychological toll will have effects that cascade over time," Dr. Octavio N. Martinez Jr., executive director of the Hogg Foundation for Mental Health at the University of Texas at Austin, wrote in an email.

 Most of those affected by these intense storms are functioning as normal, with symptoms that may not seem very serious: anxiety, difficulty sleeping, sadness.
-Most notice their symptoms, yet accept them as part of the impact of the disaster.
+Most notice their symptoms yet accept them as part of the impact of the disaster.

-"It is when these symptoms affect the person's ability to function when it becomes crucial to reach out for assistance," wrote Martinez.
+"It is when these symptoms affect the person's ability to function when it becomes crucial to reach out for assistance," Martinez wrote.
 After all, distress behaviors -- such as feelings of marginalization, increased smoking and alcohol use, and chronic irritability -- have a tendency to slip under the radar, he said.

-The mental health impact of Hurricane Katrina offer a hint of what's to come for some survivors of the current storms, added Martinez.
-Some mental health conditions became more prevalent over time for survivors of the hurricane that struck the Gulf Coast during in 2005, according to a study published in the journal Nature.
+The mental health impact of Hurricane Katrina offers a hint of what's to come for some survivors of the current storms, Martinez added.
+Some mental health conditions became more prevalent over time for survivors of the hurricane that struck the Gulf Coast in 2005, according to a study published in the journal Nature.

 Katrina and Sandy